sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 intensive.

 To do so, go back to the previous interactive window:
- - choose explicitly to plot component's contribution at channel *27* (POz) where power appears to be maximum at *10* Hz using the *Electrode number to analyze ...:* field,
+ - Choose explicitly to plot component's contribution at channel *27* (POz) where power appears to be maximum at *10* Hz using the *Electrode number to analyze ...:* field,
-- uncheck the checkbox *\[checked\] compute component spectra...*.
+- Uncheck the checkbox *\[checked\] compute component spectra...*.
-- set percent to *100* as before.
+- Set percent to *100* as before.
-- display *6*
+- Display *6*
 component maps instead of 5 (default) (note that all component spectra will be shown)
-- set the maximum frequency to be plotted at
+- Set the maximum frequency to be plotted at
 *30* Hz using the *Plotting frequency range* option in the bottom panel (below).
 - Press *OK* when done.